neo250376/GPU-CPU-auto-install/README.md

 Installation instructions.

-If you are installing the GPU and CPU miner manually, download Install_GPU_CPU_user.sh.
+If you are installing the GPU and CPU miner manually on your own rig, download Install_GPU_CPU_user.sh.

 1. wget https://github.com/neo250376/GPU-CPU-auto-install/blob/master/Install_GPU_CPU_user.sh